marijnh/Eloquent-JavaScript/14_dom.md

 for a moment.
 Their structures are strikingly similar to the structure of a browser's document.
 Each _((node))_ may refer to other nodes, _children_, which in turn may have their own children.
-This shape is typical of nested structures where elements can contain sub-elements that are similar to themselves.
+This shape is typical of nested structures where elements can contain subelements that are similar to themselves.

 {{index "documentElement property"}}